Do you live in a leasehold flat? Find out how you can buy the freehold, the fees involved, and the pros and cons.

 The landlord will then have two months to accept or reject the offer.
-If they do reject it, they must make a counter offer from which negotiations can begin.
+If they reject it, they must make a counter offer from which negotiations can begin.

 If you're unable to reach a decision, the case will need to be resolved by the first-tier tribunal.
 This must be done within six months of the counter notice deadline or you'll have to apply again and start the process over.

-Once you've successfully bought the freehold, you can then ask the solicitor to extend everyone's leases, usually to 999 years.
+Once you've successfully bought the freehold, you can ask the solicitor to extend everyone's leases, usually to 999 years.